American Pit Bull Terrier

 Training Milestones for American Pit Bull Terrier

-Successful training for American Pit Bull Terrier respects this breed's excellent trainability profile and natural confident tendencies.
+The American Pit Bull Terrier responds to training approaches that respect its particular learning profile rather than applying a one-size-fits-all method and natural confident tendencies.
 Weeks one through four: focus on establishing trust and learning your American Pit Bull Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 American Pit Bull Terrier owners should expect the training journey to require patience given this breed's excellent learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources